Trees for Folks in Need This Christmas

 “I didn’t think a small donation like this was going to generate such a response, but I’m happy it did.
 I’m hoping it can be a model for other people during the holiday season,” he said.

-“the trees are available on Chestnut Street in Kulpmont from 9 a.m. to 4 p.m. on a first come-first served basis.
+The trees are available on Chestnut Street in Kulpmont from 9 a.m. to 4 p.m. on a first come-first served basis.

 1 Comment